SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 Throughout this thesis, the term education is used to refer to informal systems as well as ....
 While a variety of definitions of the term X have been suggested, this paper will use the definition first suggested by Smith (1968) who saw it as ...

-## Defining Terms
+## Referring to people’s definitions: author prominent

-> Referring to people’s definitions: author prominent
+↑ Defining Terms

 For Smith (2001), fluency means/refers to ...
 Smith (2001) uses the term ‘fluency’ to refer to ...